Academic Code of Conduct

 The College is committed to helping students understand the seriousness of plagiarism, which is defined as the use of the work and ideas of others without proper citation.
 Students who submit course materials or examination responses that are found to be plagiarized are subject to discipline under the academic code of conduct policy.

 Thomas Edison State College is committed to maintaining academic quality, excellence and honesty.
 The College expects all members of its community to share the commitment to academic integrity, an essential component of a quality academic experience.

 The purpose of this policy is to define and advise students of the academic code of conduct, and to identify violations and their consequences.
-It also provides an appeals process for students who believe they have been incorrectly accused of violating the standards of academic integrity.
+It also provides a hearing and appeal process for students who believe they have been incorrectly accused of violating the standards of academic integrity.

-- Using words and ideas from others without appropriate attribution.
+- using words or ideas from others without appropriate attribution;

 Allegations of violations of the Academic Code of Conduct may be initiated by mentors, staff or students enrolled at Thomas Edison State College.
 Specific allegations of a violation of the Academic Code of Conduct must be submitted in writing to the appropriate dean’s office.
 In cases of violations that result from inappropriate behavior in courses, the appropriate dean is the dean of the School that offers the course.
 In all other cases, the appropriate dean is the dean of the School in which the student is enrolled.

 Acts of both intentional and unintentional plagiarism violate the Academic Code of Conduct.
 If an incident of plagiarism was an isolated minor oversight or an obvious result of ignorance of proper citation requirements, the mentor may handle the matter as a learning exercise.
 Appropriate consequences may include the completion of tutorials, assignment rewrites or any other reasonable learning tool, in addition to a lower grade for the assignment or course.
 The mentor will notify the student and appropriate dean of the consequence by email.